fire-archive/DesignConcepts/chapters/level_04.md

 ## Other Methods of Idea Generation

-If you are stuck with "designer's block" (the game design equivalent of "writer's block") there are a number of strategies you'll see mentioned in various places.
+If you are stuck with "designer's block" (the game design analog of "writer's block"), there are a number of strategies you'll see mentioned in various places.
 Here are a few:

 -   Keep a permanent collection of all of your ideas for games, mechanics, stories, and everything else.
 Look back through it from time to time to see if there's anything from years ago that you can use.
 Add to it whenever an idea occurs to you that you can't use immediately, but that you want to return to later.